 Yes, it might have been easier to knock the whole thing down and start over.
 Aside from cost, a bit of history would be lost.
 New is nice, but vintage has character that just makes me smile.

-Of course, this “old from new”can be done in any size or scale.
+Of course, this “old from new” can be done in any size or scale.
 I collect ideas, like many folks, on Pinterest.
-I also sell repurposed items on ETSY.
+I also sell repurposed items.
 Take a look!
 No time right now – let one of my one of a kind products scratch that itch!